Eastern Micronesia tropical moist forests: Climate

 The climate of the islands is tropical, with little seasonal temperature variation.

 The central part of the ecoregion lies in the trade wind belt, and receives the highest rainfall, up to 3000 mm annually.
 The northern islands, including the northern Marshalls and Wake island, are drier, as are the southern Gilberts.
 May through November are generally the wettest months.
 The Marshalls experience typhoons.

 Flora

 The predominant vegetation on wetter islands is tropical moist forest.
-Forests nearer the shore are of short to medium stature, with the trees Heliotropium foertherianum, Guettarda speciosa, Pisonia grandis, Pandanus tectorius, Allophylus timorensis, Cordia subcordata, Hernandia nymphaeifolia, and Thespesia populnea.
+Forests nearer the shore are of short to medium stature, with the trees Heliotropium arboreum, Guettarda speciosa, Pisonia grandis, Pandanus tectorius, Allophylus timoriensis, Cordia subcordata, Hernandia nymphaeifolia, and Thespesia populnea.
 In the island interiors, mature forests of Ochrosia oppositifolia can grow in pure stands on the more humid islands.
 Pisonia grandis also occurs in monospecific stands, and can grow up to 30 meters tall with trunks more than two meters in diameter.
 The mature Ochrosia and Pisonia forests form a dense canopy, and little grows in the shady understory.

 On drier islands and in areas exposed to salt spray, vegetation includes low grasses and beach creepers, coastal scrub, and low-canopied mixed forests.

 The flora is mostly of widespread coastal Indo-Pacific species, with relatively few endemic species.